Dry feet (cracked heels)

 What if my dry feet aren’t getting better?

-Usually, the steps above help most people get their dry feet better.
-Sometimes dryness is caused by athlete’s foot (a fungus) - this gets better with an over-the-counter cream like clotrimazole twice a day and an antifungal powder during the day (see my page on Athlete’s Foot).
-Sometimes people have sensitive skin or are allergic to chemicals in socks or shoes.
-If over-the-counter options are not working, stronger prescription medications or patch testing are the next options.
+Most dry feet improve with the steps above.
+If not, athlete’s foot (fungal infection) may be the cause—treat with clotrimazole cream twice daily and an antifungal powder (see Athlete’s Foot page).
+Sensitive skin or allergies to chemicals in socks or shoes can also worsen dryness.
+If over-the-counter options fail, prescription medications or patch testing may help.
 Find a board-certified dermatologist in your area.
 If you are in or near Utah, see one of my colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER